-An Adult EDGE student who desires a transcript must fill out a request form available in the Adult Studies Office or the College Business Office at least forty-eight hours before the time he/she needs to have the transcript sent.
-(Graduate Teacher Education students fill out a request form in the Business Office.)
-The Registrar is not permitted to transfer credits for a student who is in debt to the College.
+An adult Aspire student who desires a transcript must fill out a request form available in the adult studies office at least 48 hours before the time he/she needs to have the transcript sent.
+(Graduate teacher education students fill out a request form in the business office.)
+The registrar is not permitted to transfer credits for a student who is in debt to the College.
 The request for a transcript must be signed by the person whose record is to be released.
-The cost of each transcript is \$5.00 and must be paid in advance.
+The cost of each transcript is \$5.00 and must be paid in advance by cash, credit card, or money order.
+Personal checks are not accepted.